 Kari has a varied professional background in life coaching with an emphasis on ensuring her clients’ personal development, motivation and self-awareness as a road to their successes.
 Through her creative dance courses, she promotedindividual self-esteem and confidence for her clients.
 Kari has studied at the University of Windsor in Canada as well as taken the numerous courses of study with Tony Robbins.
 She owned and operated her own business in tax preparation for small businesses and currently works in marketing and client relations for Etna- Commonwealth.
 Kari and her husband Dan have 6 children between them and have sponsored two of Bakashana’s young women in recognition that education paves the way for women to become independent contributors for their families and community.

-Barbara Power, Board Member
+Emily Sherman, Board Member